dgaponcic/security_policies/README.md

 Parsed policy is stored under a name in Mongo database.

 ### To run the program:
-* make sure you have mongo db running on localhost, port 27017
-* make sure all files are in current directory
+* make sure all files are in the current directory
 * execute "python app.py"

 ### Execute